Skip to main content

 • Nongame Fish, Crustaceans and Mollusks – See Nongame Fish Regulations for information on collecting nongame fish, crustaceans and mollusks for personal use, sale and bait.
 A Scientific Fish Collection License is needed to take or collect any aquatic animal for scientific purposes.
 In addition, a special permit is required when the animal is a freshwater mussel or any endangered, threatened or special concern species.

-• Mammals – A Wildlife Collection License is needed to take or collect any nongame mammal.
-If the animal is endangered, threatened or of special concern, an Endangered Species permit is required.
+• Mammals – A Wildlife Collection License is needed to take or collect any nongame mammal unless defined as a pest by the NC Pesticide Board.
+If the animal is endangered, threatened or of special concern, an Endangered Species permit is required for research and educational purposes.

-• Birds – Most birds in North Carolina are defined as migratory and thus are protected by federal laws.
+• Birds – Most nongame birds in North Carolina are defined as migratory and thus are protected by federal laws.
 Call the U.S. Fish and Wildlife Service for more information at 919-856-4786.
-The exceptions are the English or House sparrow, pigeon, starling, mute swan, and Eurasian collared dove.
+The exceptions are the English or house sparrow, pigeon, starling, mute swan, and Eurasian collared dove.

-• Reptiles – A Wildlife Collection License is needed to take or collect 5 or more snapping turtles, lizards or snakes on an annual basis.
-For reptiles that are endangered, threatened or of special concern, an Endangered Species permit is required.
+• Reptiles – A Wildlife Collection License is needed for the take, possession, or transportation of five or more snapping turtles, lizards, or snakes on an annual basis.
+For reptiles that are endangered, threatened, or of special concern, an Endangered Species permit is required for research and educational purposes.
 Limits for snapping turtles are 10 per day and 100 per year.
 No snapping turtle less than 13 inches (curved top shell length) may be collected.
+No more than 15 trapping devices may be set per license and devices must be labeled with a waterproof tag showing the licensee’s name, WRC customer number, or collection license number.
+Traps must be checked daily.
+Collection licenses for snapping turtles are only available to North Carolina residents.

 • Amphibians – The daily bag limit (from 12:00 noon to 12:00 noon) for taking bullfrogs is 24, with no closed season or license requirement.
 See General Game Lands Regulations for information and requirements regarding the taking of bullfrogs on game lands.
 A Wildlife Collection License is needed to take or collect 25 or more frogs (includes toads) or salamanders (includes mudpuppies and “spring lizards”) in larval (tadpole) or adult form.
-For amphibians that are endangered, threatened or of special concern an Endangered Species permit is required.
+For amphibians that are endangered, threatened or of special concern an Endangered Species permit is required for research and educational purposes.

 Collection Licenses

-• Wildlife Collection License and Scientific Fish Collection License applications are available online at ncwildlife.org/licensing/other-licenses-and-permits.
-For more information about applying, call 833-950-0575.
+• Wildlife Collection License and Scientific Fish Collection License applications are available online at gooutdoorsnorthcarolina.com.
+For more information about applying, call 888-248-6834.

-• The list of endangered, threatened and special concern species in North Carolina is online at ncwildlife.org/conserving
+• The list of endangered, threatened and special concern species in North Carolina is found in rule section 15A NCAC 10I and online at ncwildlife.org.

-• More information about nongame wildlife or holding animals in captivity is available online at ncwildlife.org/licensing/other-licenses-and-permits or by calling 833-950-0575.
+• More information about nongame wildlife or holding animals in captivity is available online at gooutdoorsnorthcarolina.com.

 • It is not necessary to obtain a Collection License before defending yourself or another from a wildlife threat.